John Bosco: Life

 John Bosco was born on the evening of 16 August 1815 in the hillside hamlet of Becchi, Italy.
-Becchi is located in a region that was called Castelnuovo d'Asti, which was later renamed Castelnuovo Don Bosco in honour of the saint.
-He was the youngest son of Francesco Bosco (1784–1817) and Margherita Occhiena.
+Becchi is in a region that was called Castelnuovo d'Asti and was later renamed Castelnuovo Don Bosco in honour of the saint.
+He was the youngest son of Francesco Bosco (1784–1817) and Margherita Occhiena (1788–1856).
 He had two older brothers, Antonio and Giuseppe (1813–1862).
 The Boscos of Becchi were farmhands of the Moglian Family.
-John Bosco was born in a time of great shortage and famine in the Piedmontese countryside, following the devastation wrought by the Napoleonic Wars and drought in 1817.
+He was born in a time of great shortage and famine in the Piedmontese countryside, following the devastation wrought by the Napoleonic Wars and drought in 1817.

-When he was little more than two years old, his father, Francesco, died, which left the support of three boys to his mother, Margherita.
+When Bosco was little more than two years old, his father died, which left the support of three boys to his mother.
 She played a strong role in Bosco's formation and personality, and was an early supporter of her son's ideals.
 In 1825, when he was nine, Bosco had the first of a series of dreams that would play an influential role in his outlook and work.
-This first dream "left a profound impression on him for the rest of his life", according to his own memoirs.
-Bosco apparently saw a multitude of very poor boys playing and blaspheming and a man, who "appeared, nobly attired, with a manly and imposing bearing" and said to him, "You will have to win these friends of yours not with blows, but with gentleness and kindness.
-So begin right now to show them that sin is ugly and virtue beautiful".
+This first dream "left a profound impression on him for the rest of his life" according to his memoirs.
+Bosco apparently saw a multitude of very poor boys playing and blaspheming, and a man, who "appeared, nobly attired, with a manly and imposing bearing", and said to him, "You will have to win these friends of yours not with blows, but with gentleness and kindness.
+So begin right now to show them that sin is ugly and virtue beautiful."

-Bosco, when he was ten years old at the festive oratory, started watching his classmates' attitudes, and in every fight was the referee.
+Bosco, when he was ten years old started watching his classmates' attitudes, and in every fight was the referee.
 The older boys were scared of him because he knew their strengths and their weaknesses.

-When traveling entertainers performed at a local feast in the nearby hills, he watched and studied the jugglers' tricks and the acrobats' secrets.
-Then, he would put on shows of his skills as a juggler, magician, and acrobat with prayers before and after the performance.
-The money that he needed to prepare all the shows was taken from selling the birds that he hunted and given to him by his mother because she trusted him.
+When travelling entertainers performed at a local feast in the nearby hills, he watched and studied the jugglers' tricks and the acrobats' secrets.
+He would then put on shows of his skills as a juggler, magician, and acrobat, with prayers before and after the performance.
+The money that he needed to prepare the shows was taken from selling the birds that he hunted and given to him by his mother.